Reactive-Extensions/RxJS/doc/howdoi/angular.md

 # How do I integrate Angular.js with RxJS? #

 [AngularJS](http://angularjs.org/) is a popular MV* framework for JavaScript which covers things such as data binding, controllers as well as things such as dependency injection.
+The Reactive Extensions for JavaScript plays well with this framework, and in fact has a dedicated library for interop called [rx.angular.js](https://github.com/Reactive-Extensions/rx.angular.js).
+However, if you don't wish to use that, here are some simple ways you can integrate the two together.

 ## Integration with Scopes